 In life-threatening emergencies, find the emergency room location nearest you.
 For non-life-threatening medical needs when your pediatrician is unavailable, visit one of our convenient urgent care locations.

 At Children's Hospital Colorado, we evaluate and treat infants, children and teens with neurological disorders of the central and peripheral nervous systems.

-As a major referral center for the western United States, we provide consultation, ongoing care and diagnostic services to identify, characterize and treat neurological problems in children and adolescents.
+As a major referral center for the western United States, we also provide consultation, ongoing care and diagnostic services to identify, characterize and treat neurological problems in children, adolescents and young adults.